 During this process, if you do receive a placement with another adoption agency, please notify Adoptions Together.

-- The Active Waiting Family Phase: “Waiting is the hardest part” is a sentiment many of our families express to us.
+Step 2: The Active Waiting Family PhaseThis phase encompasses both waiting on the wait list, and waiting for a placement once a spot opens up and you join the Domestic Infant Waiting Parents Pool.
+“Waiting is the hardest part” is a sentiment many of our families express to us.
 During the Waiting Family Phase, you’ll work with your team to complete an adoption profile that will help potential birth parents find you online and in person.
-You’ll also complete questionaires that help us connect you with the right birth family and child.
+You’ll also complete questionnaires that help us connect you with the right birth family and child.
 While waiting is stressful, it’s also one of the most critical parts of the adoption process.

 Step 3: Communicating with Prospective Birth ParentsThere are several ways your family will be chosen by a prospective birth parent.
 Usually this happens when a birth parent chooses your profile based on similar characteristics or a birthparent’s wishes for their child to be raised by a family like yours.
 When your family is chosen by a birthparent, we encourage open communication within everyone’s comfort zones.
 This can range from writing letters to meeting with one another in our office prior to your baby’s birth.